Extension program helps Apache children gain reading skills and cultural awareness

 Caregivers and parents who attended Gowa sessions say they read, sing, play and talk more with their children.
 They also say they’re more likely to point out letters in their environment and explain new words, and most also reported improved emotional connections, according to a 2023 evaluation of the program.

 To learn more about Gowa: Teachable Moments for Apache Children, see the program website here.
-To connect with program staff, see their staff page here.
+Other staff members include instructional specialists Ada-Mae Nandino and Robin Link.